 What Creates the “Exhausted But Unable to Sleep” State?

-Neurocircuitry underlying sleep regulation in healthy and immune activated conditions.
+Figure: Neurocircuitry underlying sleep regulation in healthy and immune activated conditions.
 The diagram highlights the interplay between immune activation and central neuromodulatory pathways in sleep regulation.
 Sagittal schematic of a mouse brain illustrating key brain regions and neurotransmitter pathways involved in sleep-wake regulation.
 In the healthy condition (top panel), wake-promoting nuclei (purple dots), including the locus coeruleus (LC), ventral tegmental area (VTA), tuberomammillary nucleus (TMN), parabrachial nucleus (PB), and others, maintain arousal.
 Sleep-promoting regions (yellow dots), such as the preoptic area (POA) and suprachiasmatic nucleus (SCN), balance this activity to regulate sleep initiation.
 In the immune activated condition (bottom panel), pro-inflammatory cytokines IL-1b and TNFa are elevated, leading to altered activity in neurotransmitter systems.
 This includes increased engagement of the serotonergic system (red projections from DRN), noradrenergic system (green projections from LC), and dopaminergic system (blue projections from VTA).
 Arrows indicate projections targeting both sleep- and wake-promoting areas, suggesting immune-mediated modulation of these circuits during sleep disturbance.
 Zhang, N., et al. (2025).
-IL-1beta and TNF-alpha-driven sleep alterations: Neuroimmune mechanisms and behavioral implications.
-Brain, Behavior, & Immunity — Health, 50, 101139. https://pubmed.ncbi.nlm.nih.gov/41323350/
+IL-1b and TNF-a-driven sleep alterations: Neuroimmune mechanisms and behavioral implications.
+Brain, Behavior, & Immunity – Health, 50, 101139.

 Does Sleep Loss Make Inflammation-Induced Fatigue Worse?